Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israeli police prevent violence from extremists at the Jewish State Flag Parade in Jerusalem.
 (Source: AP)

-Palestinians in the Gaza Strip staged a violent protest against the national flag parade, the Israel Defense Forces (IDF) said on May 18.
+Palestinians in the Gaza Strip staged a violent protest against the national flag parade on May 18, the Israel Defense Forces (IDF) said.
 Many Arabs threw explosives at the security fence.
 However, the announcement said no Israeli soldiers were injured.

-The IDF then fired live ammunition, tear gas and other means to suppress these riots, injuring several Palestinians.
+Soon after, the IDF fired live ammunition, tear gas and other means to suppress these riots, injuring several Palestinians.

-The Israeli flag parade is held to mark Jerusalem Day, the day the Jewish state took control of Jerusalem after the 1967 Six-Day War.
+The Israeli flag parade was held to mark Jerusalem Day, the day the Jewish state took control of Jerusalem after the 1967 Six-Day War.

 Israel has deployed heavy security to prevent violence after previous flag parades were marked by attacks on Palestinians and slogans demanding “death to Arabs”.

-PA Prime Minister Muhammad Shttayeh said the parade was “provocative and ridiculous” and part of Israel’s efforts to “impose falsehoods on Jerusalem”.
+PA Prime Minister Muhammad Shttayeh said the parade was “provocative and ridiculous” and part of Israel’s efforts to “impose falsehoods about Jerusalem”.

 Meanwhile, the Palestinian Foreign Ministry accused Israel of trying to change the demographic composition, legal status and historical status of Jerusalem.